grandsmile/2026-iclr-blogpost/_posts/2026-04-27-illusion-of-mastery.md

 - **Algorithmic Oracles:** For tasks grounded in formal logic or mathematics, deterministic algorithms serve as the ground truth.
 KUMO computes an optimal search policy as its oracle <d-cite key="kumo"></d-cite>, while Unicode uses brute-force computation to verify solutions <d-cite key="unicode"></d-cite>.

 The reliability of both the solvability check and the labeling process can be further validated by periodically sampling generated tasks for human review.

+### 3.5 Generative Evaluation as a Self-Improvement Engine
+Generative evaluation need not be only a measurement mechanism — it can also provide a scalable training signal that enables models to improve continuously.
+A striking recent example is DeepSeek’s release of DeepSeekMath-V2 <d-cite key="shao2025deepseekmath"></d-cite>, a self-verifiable mathematical reasoning model that the authors report achieves gold-level performance on IMO 2025 problems.
+DeepSeekMath-V2 showcases a self-verifiable loop for mathematical reasoning: a generator proposes candidate proofs, a learned verifier scores and critiques them, and the generator is optimized using the verifier as a reward, while the verifier itself is strengthened by labeling harder examples produced in later rounds.
+A different line of work rStar-Coder <d-cite key="liu2025rstar"></d-cite> illustrates how a large, self-verified dataset for code reasoning can scale model competence.
+Combining these ideas with a generative evaluation framework thus creates a virtuous cycle: the evaluation engine uncovers challenging and novel cases, including rare corner cases; the model attempts to solve and self-check them; and the verified outcomes are fed back as training signals to strengthen both the generator and the verifier.

 ## 4. Discussion